yousaiditchewie/yousaiditchewie-v2/src/pages/blog/what-musicians-need-to-know-about-taxes.md

 Here’s an article by TubroTax that’s really helpful when it comes to <a href="https://turbotax.intuit.com/tax-tips/self-employment-taxes/the-musicians-guide-to-taxes-top-tax-deductions/L3dFXFokF" target="_blank" rel="noopener noreferrer">filing taxes as a musician</a>.
 Just don't get sucked into using their software without first trying the software I mentioned above 👆.

+Maybe your problem is wanting more money, so you can buy more gear.
+Check out my article on [music careers that make the most money](/blog/music-careers-that-make-the-most-money/).

 ## 3. Don’t be late

 April 15, 2020 is a Wednesday, and it’s rapidly approaching.
 If you know you’re going to owe money for your taxes when you file them, save up some money ahead of time, so it’s less of a financial burden.
 Another benefit of tax software is that you can line up all of your tax information, know what you'll owe (or get back), and save your progress to file later.
 This gives you a great picture of what you need to save up without having to write a check immediately.
 It also saves you from needing to run out for a postage stamp.